 What Is Not Included in Trademark Class 22?

-- Strings for musical instruments (Cl.
-15)
+- Strings for musical instruments (Class 15)

-- Garment bags for travel (Cl.
-18)
+- Garment bags for travel (Class 18)

-- Golf bags and nets for sports (Cl.
-28)
+- Strings for sports rackets (Class 28)

 A trademark is a branding tool to set you apart from your competition and show your customer that you are the origin of the product or service.

 When you register, you will need to include the international trademark class or class best suited to your good or service.
-If your products fall under trademark class 22, they are textile related goods including ropes and other items.